prettier/vim-prettier/README.md

 ---

+**Note:** We are currently working on towards a major release on branch `release/1.x`, while under development bugfixes will be applied to master branch and then ported to `release/1.x` branch.

+If you have feature request and/or suggestions please comment on issue [1.0 release](https://github.com/prettier/vim-prettier/issues/126)

+---

 By default it will auto format **javascript**, **typescript**, **less**, **scss**, **css**, **json**, **graphql** and **markdown** files if they have/support the "@format" pragma annotation in the header of the file.